HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 **Prepare the USB drive**

-The below steps should be followed to overcome the error message `This copy of the Install Mac OS X can't be verified.
-It may have been corrupted or tampered with during download` if you use the `createinstallmedia` tool.
+The below method should be used to overcome the error message `This copy of the Install Mac OS X can't be verified.
+It may have been corrupted or tampered with during download` instead of the `createinstallmedia` tool.

 - At least an 8 GB USB drive with HFS+ file system partition and GPT partition scheme is required.